 This film has been developed with women and clinicians as part of the Sleep On Side campaign to raise awareness of this important message.

-Today we are launching a public health campaign, #SleepOnSide, to raise awareness of the link between the mother sleeping on her back in the third trimester and stillbirth.
-The fourth research study to show this link also publishes today.
+We are raising awareness of the link between the mother sleeping on her back in the third trimester and stillbirth.

 In the third trimester of pregnancy going to sleep on your side has been shown to help prevent stillbirth.